 Mechanical Clock Strike Setting

-Mechanical Clock Strike Setting is not hard to do.
-This information is based on a out of the box new unit to be installed into an existing clock case, but its for any other situation also where there is strike issues.
+Mechanical clock strike setting is not hard.
+Some simple fixes can correct any problems.
+This information is for a new unit straight out of the box.
+Subsequently, for installation into an existing clock case.
+However it is also practical for other situations where there are strike issues German clocks.
 The strike issues can be from not striking at all to not striking the correct hour or striking forever.
-All of these strike issues reside in the same location mainly, and this location is on the front side of the German mechanical clock movement.
-Sure its also on the left gear train and the hammer rack in the back, but most issues in the realm of setting up the clock will be in the front.
+All of these strike issues reside in the same location mainly.
+This location is on the front side of the German mechanical clock movement.

 When the new movement is not striking out the hour the dial and hands come off of the clock.
 With the dial and hands out of the way we can see the front of the movement where the problem is.
 German units have a rack and snail count system.
 This only means there is a rack that looks like a saw on the front side of the movement.
 This saw looking rack falls on the portion of the hour hand tube that looks like a snail.
 This is why we call it a rack and snail count system.
 The rack is supposed to be in the up position by default and drops down onto the snail when its ready to strike.

 During shipping the rack can fall behind the snail instead of on top of it.
 With the rack stuck behind the snail when the minute hand is installed it can squash the snail into the rack.
 This will cause the rack to not be able to be lifted because there is too much resistance and so the clock will not strike.
 The solution is to have the dial off and just lift the rack back up with the fingers.
 If none of this makes sense there is a simple solution and that is just to take the minute hand off for an hour and let it run for an hour with the chimes on.